Isle of Fire: Characters

 Declan Ross - Former pirate and captain of the Robert Bruce.
 He is a brave, kind man who, even during his life of piracy, discouraged violence and promoted mercy.
 Ross's wife Abigail died under mysterious circumstances when their daughter, Anne, was very young.

 Anne Ross - Declan's daughter.
 Red-headed, feisty and proud, she adores the perilous sailing life.

 Cat - The disowned son of Bartholomew Thorne.
 In this book he is struggling intensely with worry, sparked by physical and sometimes mental resemblances to his father, that he is becoming like the terrible pirate.
 In spite of frequenting outbursts of anger, Cat is generally a friendly person who has become especially fond of Anne.
 Though he lost most of his life's memories because of an injury, he is proving himself an adept seaman and a valiant fighter.

 Bartholomew Thorne - The villain of this story.
 His cruelty on land and at sea had earned him the reputation of one of the most notorious pirates of the Caribbean.
 Because of a fire set by the English, Thorne's hands and voice were scarred and his favorite wife Heather was killed.
 Chiefly because of the death of his wife, Thorne harbors a deadly, vengeful hatred against the British.

 The Merchant - Hereditary title handed down a long line of evil men who, since the time of Emperor Nero, have been dealing in weapons, poisons, and other instruments of war.
 The current Merchant, an extremely evil and deadly fighter, lives in an underwater network of tunnels creating a dangerous lair.
 He hopes to train Cat, in whom he sees much potential for malice, to be his apprentice.

-Commodore Blake - A brave Commodore in British Navy, who, though formerly Ross's enemy, has befriended Declan.
+Commodore Blake - A brave Commodore in British Navy, who, though formerly Ross's enemy, has befriended him.
 He loses his position, though, after some unexpected treachery from his former quartermaster.